addyosmani/backbone-fundamentals/README.md

 });
 ```

-<strong>Fetching models from the server</strong>
+**Fetching models from the server**

-Collections.fetch() provides you with a simple way to fetch a default set of models from the server in the form of a JSON array.
+`Collections.fetch()` provides you with a simple way to fetch a default set of models from the server in the form of a JSON array.
 When this data returns, the current collection will refresh.

 ```javascript
 var PhotoCollection = new Backbone.Collection;